 Project Completion Determines Mechanics Lien Recording Deadline

 The California mechanics lien is one of the most powerful collection remedies available to contractors, subcontractors and suppliers who are unpaid for work performed and materials supplied in relation to a California private works construction project.
-The mechanics lien allows the claimant to actually sell the property where the work was carried out in order to obtain payment, entirely of course, against the wishes of the property owner.
+The mechanics lien allows the claimant to actually sell the property where the work was performed in order to obtain payment.
+The recording of a mechanics lien is entirely of course, against the wishes of the property owner.
 There are a number of important steps to follow and timelines to be met in order to pursue this remedy.

 First, Understand Your Preliminary Notice Deadline